ninewise/dissertation/umgap/paper.md

 <!-- TODO Carolien 5 -->

 Biodiversity, in many environments, is formed by complex communities of archaea, bacteria, eukaryotes, and viruses.
-Most of these organisms are hard to isolate and culture in lab conditions, so getting insight into which species are present in these environments and estimating their abundances nowadays routinely relies on metagenomics [@hugenholtz]: a combination of high-throughput DNA sequencing and computational methods that bypass the cultivation step to enable genomic analysis.
+Most of these organisms are hard to isolate and culture in laboratory conditions, so getting insight into which species are present in these environments and estimating their abundances nowadays routinely relies on metagenomics
+[@hugenholtz]: a combination of high-throughput DNA sequencing and computational methods that bypass the cultivation step to enable genomic analysis.
 In particular, shotgun metagenomics, the non-targeted sequencing of all genomes in an environmental sample, is applied more often [@quince], as it allows the profiling of both taxonomic composition and functional potential of the sample.

 In general, computational approaches for taxonomic profiling of metagenomics data from high-complexity environments directly process